 Saffron is a spice made from the stigmas of the fall-flowering plant Crocus sativus, a member of the iris family.
 It is native to Asia Minor, where it has been cultivated for thousands of years to be used in medicines, perfumes, dyes, and as a wonderful flavoring for foods and beverages.
 Saffron threads are fine and have a yellow tendril on one end and a flute on the other.
 Ground saffron is red to red-orange in color.
 Saffron is suitable for vegan, gluten-free, and paleo diets.

-Fake Saffron Copycats
+Saffron vs Copycats

 Turmeric (Curcuma longa), also known as Indian saffron, is a member of the ginger family.
-Use turmeric sparingly as a saffron substitute since its acrid flavor can easily overwhelm the food.
-Turmeric is also used to stretch powdered saffron by unscrupulous retailers.
+It colors food golden yellow but has a different flavor from saffron.
+Turmeric is used to stretch powdered saffron by unscrupulous retailers.

-A warning about Meadow saffron (Colchicum autumnale): This unrelated plant is poisonous and should not be confused with saffron.
+A warning about meadow saffron (Colchicum autumnale)—this unrelated plant is poisonous and should not be confused with saffron.